iliran11/Liranify/_posts/PerformanceAssesment.md

 Field data is [real-world data collected from actual users interactions with your website](https://research.google/resources/datasets/chrome-user-experience-report/#:~:text=The%20Chrome%20User%20Experience%20Report,how%20users%20experience%20their%20sites.).
 This data provides insight into how your site performs under various real-world conditions.
 It's gathered from users who anonymously report performance data through their Chrome browsers.
 Key metrics to focus on include the Largest Contentful Paint (LCP) and Cumulative Layout Shift (CLS).

 PageSpeed Insights also offers lab data, which is collected in a controlled environment using Lighthouse, an open-source, automated tool for improving web page quality.
 This controlled environment allows for consistent, repeatable tests under predefined conditions such as network throttling to simulate different network speeds, and CPU throttling to simulate various device capabilities.

+> Field data is real-world data collected from actual users interactions with your website.

 Analyzing both field and lab data can give you a comprehensive understanding of your website's performance.
 However, it's important to note that the results from lab and field data can greatly vary due to the differences in testing conditions.
 These discrepancies, and why they occur, will be explored with a real-world example in the next section.